pmacdonald/test/README.md

 In reality though, a branch is more like a label pointing to a particular commit.
 When you make a new commit onto a branch, it just makes a new commit on top of the one the 'label' points to.
 It then moves the label to point to your new commit.

 ### Git
 Git is the open source method for tracking changes in text files.
-It was ritten by the author of the Linux operating system.
+It was written by the author of the Linux operating system.

 ### GitHub
 A company that runs the GitHub website, based on the core technology Git.
 It is designed for collaborative work between many users.